People with Type 1 Diabetes for five or more years who are 8 years or older

 Study Name: Evaluation of residual beta cell function and immunologic features in patients with longstanding type 1 diabetes.

-Study Sponsors: National Institute of Health
+Study Sponsors: National Institutes of Health

-Principal Investigator: Stephen E. Gitelman, M.D., Director of the Pediatric Diabetes Program at U.C.S.F.
+Principal Investigator: Stephen E. Gitelman, MD, Director of the Pediatric Diabetes Program at U.C.S.F.

 Who can sign up for this study?
 Volunteers 8 years or older who have had type 1 diabetes for five or more years and have a hemoglobin A1c < 9.5%.